danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 done
 ```

-At work, where the team works on multiple projects that share conventions, I
-added a snippet folder to a private repo, then added general and work-specific
+At work, where my team works on many projects that has shared conventions, I added a snippet folder to a shared repo, then added work-specific snippets to it.

-snippets to it.
-After that, I extended `setup_xcode` to copy all these code
+After that, I extended `setup_xcode` to copy all these
-snippets to their correct place, as such:
+snippets to their correct place as well:

 ```
 desc "Setup Xcode"